-Princeton’s six Residential Colleges—Butler, Forbes, Mathey, Rockefeller, Whitman and Wilson—are at the center of undergraduate life and offer close-knit, comfortable communities where you will live, eat, study, and socialize.
+Princeton’s six Residential Colleges—Butler, First, Forbes, Mathey, Rockefeller, and Whitman—are at the center of undergraduate life and offer close-knit, comfortable communities where you will live, eat, study, and socialize.

 Your Residential College and Roommate

 For the next two years, you’ll live in one of the Residential Colleges on campus.
 All freshmen and sophomores must live and dine in a residential college.
 In assigning your new home, the incoming class is divided into six sections—reflecting the make-up of the class as a whole—and then each section is assigned electronically to one of the six colleges.